Overview of One Time Pad

 What is a One Time Pad?

-To understand one-time-pad we must focus on the encryption process, to see how things work.
+To understand one-time-pad, we must focus on the encryption process to see how things work.
 This will help us understand the one-time-pad in a better way.
-The encryption process is crucial to understand, in this, some keys are used in pairs.
-Each user has their copy of the key which is distributed securely before the encryption process.
-Since the One-time-pad keys are highly confidential so they are assured by highly continuous protection during the storage and distribution phase.
+The encryption process is crucial to understand; in this, some keys are used in pairs.
+Each user has their copy of the key, which is distributed securely before the encryption process.
+The One-time-pad keys are highly confidential, so they are assured by highly continuous protection during the storage and distribution phase.

 There are a combination and variation of XOR associated with the entire encryption process.
 Let us see how things work at ground level –

 - While encrypting any plain text data, the sender uses a key string that has a similar length to the text.
 This key is used by mixing (XOR-ing) bit by bit.
 The bit by bit mixing means a bit of ‘key’ with a bit of ‘plain text’ to create a bit of ‘ciphertext’.

 - This ciphertext is then forwarded to the recipient.

-- At the recipient end, the encoded message is mixed with the duplicate copy (XOR-ed) of One-time key and the plain text is restored.
+- At the recipient end, the encoded message is mixed with the duplicate copy (XOR-ed) of the One-time key and the plain text is restored.
 After this, the keys that belong to the sender’s and recipients are destroyed automatically.
 This makes sure that no re-application and usage of the same is possible.

 How Does One Time Pad work?

 At its core, a one-time-pad system holds a ‘random key’.
 This random key is a block or collection of numbers that is used to transform the original message.

 Coded text is called a Ciphertext.
-So, first, you have to create ‘random key’ and to do this you need a ‘method’ to convert alphabets into numbers.
+First, you have to create a ‘random key’ and to do this; you need a ‘method’ to convert alphabets into numbers.